MBBS in Italy

 The courses and examinations are carried out entirely in English during the course (6 years).
 In the first two years (preclinical years) the Italian language is not needed as the practical training does not really start before the 3rd year.
 During the clinical years, however, Italian will be necessary for communication with patients and doctors, during hospital hours apart from the professors.

-Unlike public medical schools where the tuition fee is very nominal, private Universities are not government-funded, and therefore the tuition fees are comparable to other private medical schools in Europe about € 9000 to 20,000 per year depending on the University.
+In public medical schools where the tuition fee is very nominal, However, in private universities, which are not government-funded, tuition fees are similar to other private medical schools in Europe, typically ranging from €9000 to €20,000 per year, depending on the university.

 The answer to this question depends to a large extent on your background and your initial level.